Everybody's Trying to Unalive David — Modern Paraphrase | nocap.bible

 And that's where the saying came from: "Is Saul also among the prophets?"

-The king who tried to kill God's anointed ended up on the floor, stripped of his dignity, completely overpowered by the same God he was fighting against.
+The king who tried to kill God's ended up on the floor, stripped of his dignity, completely overpowered by the same God he was fighting against.
 You can send all the soldiers you want — when God's is on somebody, there's nothing you can do about it.
 No cap. 👑